Flag

 Transparency International Corruption Index 40

 While most U.S. firms in Tunisia do not see corruption as a major barrier to foreign investment, some report that routine business procedures can be affected by corrupt practices.
-Tunisia's Corruption Perceptions Index score of 40 reflects a decline in transparency, with citizens viewing corruption as a significant obstacle to effective governance.
-Despite legal frameworks aimed at combating corruption, including asset declaration laws and whistleblower protections, enforcement remains weak, and issues like nepotism and cronyism persist, impacting the business environment.
+Tunisia's Corruption Perceptions Index score has declined, indicating increasing concerns about corruption, which many citizens view as a significant issue for effective governance.
+Despite legal frameworks aimed at combating corruption, including asset declaration laws and whistleblower protections, enforcement remains weak, and corruption persists, particularly in public procurement.

 Economy

-In 2023, Tunisia's economy faced significant challenges, including geopolitical tensions, water supply issues affecting agriculture, and rising public debt, leading to a modest GDP growth of only 0.4 percent.
-Despite a recovery in tourism post-COVID-19, the country continues to grapple with high unemployment and inflation, alongside shortages of essential goods.
-The government has sought international financial support, but substantial bureaucratic barriers and stalled reforms hinder further economic progress.
+In 2023, Tunisia's economy experienced minimal growth of only 0.4 percent, significantly impacted by geopolitical tensions, agricultural production challenges, and rising public debt.
+Despite a recovery in tourism post-COVID-19, the country continues to struggle with high unemployment and inflation, alongside shortages of essential goods.
+The government has sought international financial support, but substantial bureaucratic barriers and a large informal sector hinder foreign investment.

 Floating Section Image